djagerif/comfort2mqtt/DOCS.md

 comfort2/doorbell - 0 for off/answered or 1 for on

 comfort2/input1 - 1 for open/active, 0 for closed/inactive.
 The state of the zone input.
 Can be set if it is a Virtual Input. comfort2/input1/bypass - for individual zone bypass status.
 1 for bypassed, 0 for unbypassed.
+Only created on Arming/Disarming.
 ...
 comfort2/input128 - Support for up to 128 zones.
 comfort2/input128/bypass - 1 for bypassed, 0 for unbypassed